mattermost/mattermost-load-test/installLoadTestServer.rst

 ===========================

-The *loadtest* is installed on a separate machine and works with an existing Mattermost installation.
-If you do not have Mattermost installed along with its ancillary componets then the installations in  must be completed.
+The *loadtest* is installed on a separate machine and works with an existing Mattermost E20 installation.
+If you do not have Mattermost installed along with its ancillary componets then that installation must be completed before the loadtest is installed.

 Prerequisites to Load Test